suryajayaraman/dl_blogs/Tensorrt_cpp/tensorrt_cpp.md

 ### Tensorrt
 - NVIDIA TensorRT is an SDK for optimizing trained deep-learning models to enable high-performance inference.
 TensorRT contains a deep learning inference optimizer and a runtime for execution.
-- NVIDIA Tensorrt consists of two components
+- NVIDIA TensorRT consists of two components:
     - A series of parsers and integrations to convert your model to an optimized engine
-    - An series of TensorRT runtime APIs with several associated tools for deployment.
+    - A series of TensorRT runtime APIs with several associated tools for deployment.

 ![inference_workflow](images/inference_workflow.png)

 - [Image source](https://www.youtube.com/watch?v=f86hkOGoX54)

 ## Prerequisites
-- Assumtion: model is converted to ONNX format, to be deployed in an C++ application
+- Assumption: model is converted to ONNX format, to be deployed in an C++ application

 ### Hardware and Software Requirements
 - **NVIDIA graphics card** with compute capability >=5.0